Strathclyde-EQOP/Vernier-Current-Driver/README.md

-# Vernier Current Source
+# Vernier Current Driver

-The Vernier Current source is an ultra low noise, programmable, bi-polar current source.
+The Vernier Current Driver is an ultra low noise, programmable, bi-polar current source.
 It comes in two flavours:

-1. Low Current Source (LCD): designed to output current up to ~50 mA
+1. Low Current Driver (LCD): designed to output current up to ~50 mA
-2. High Current Source (HCD): designed to output currents from ~50 mA to ~250 mA
+2. High Current Driver (HCD): designed to output currents from ~50 mA to ~250 mA

 # Performance